mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 // We can now call `addOne` with an argument to give us the same expected result addOne(2)
 -> 3
 {% endhighlight %}

+It's been noted that creating curried functions in this verbose manner is a bit of a pain (not to mention hella ugly).
+[Curry](https://github.com/dominictarr/curry) is a simple curry module that aims to make the process must easier.
+Check out [this post](http://hughfdjackson.com/javascript/2013/07/06/why-curry-helps/) by Hugh FD Jackson for the lowdown on how and why you'd want to use it.

 ................................

 ## Currying != Partial Application

-The terms currying and partial application are sometimes used interchangeably, even though they work differently.
-It's quite easy to see how misconceptions arise given that, at first blush, one could mistake the process in the previous example for partial application.
-The key difference between the two transformations is in what they produce.
+Let's wrap-up by clearing up a common misconception: currying and partial application are not the same thing.
+The key difference between the two transformations is in what they produce:

 * Currying _always_ produces nested unary functions, with the transformed function still being largely the same as the original.
-* The functions produces by partial application, however, are different to their original - they need less arguments to invoke.
+* Partial application produces functions that are different to their original - they need less arguments to invoke.

 Following these two points should hopefully help keep the two concepts separate.